Nairolf138/GestMat/README.md

 ## Getting Started

-This project requires a recent Node.js version because Vite relies on the `crypto.hash` API available from Node.js 20 onwards.
-Make sure your environment uses **Node 20** or newer before installing dependencies.
+This project requires **Node 22** or newer.
+Vite relies on modern Node.js features like `crypto.hash`, so older runtimes are not supported.

 1. Copy `backend/.env.example` to `backend/.env` and edit values if needed.
    **Make sure to set `JWT_SECRET`** or the API will refuse to start.